Bob Hentzen and other Walk2gether participants walk through Costa Rica.

 We also blessed the house built for one of the CFCA families.
 It was built by a group of North American students from the Saint Anselmo school (St Anselm’s College from New Hampshire) and members of the CFCA team.

 We rested near the Miravalles Volcano, surrounded by spectacular views and thermal waters.
 Bob and Cristinaís family, Jake and Cesar, their wives and grandchildren, as well as one sponsor, joined us today.

 One song has tried to gather the spirit of this pilgrimage.

-Walking we make borders disappear, They mix like the soil and our steps
+Walking we make borders disappear,

 We all become one on earth